find your perfect postgrad program

 Find out more about Commonwealth Scholarships and how to apply for them.

 Certain governments, individuals and organisations offer scholarships specifically for students from their country applying to universities in the UK or generally worldwide.
-Whether you’re from Guernsey or Ghana or anywhere else in between, check out if there are any bursaries from your government or benevolent organisations offering scholarships specifically to students from your country.
-Two well known examples of this are Fulbright scholarships (for US students coming to study in the UK) and Rhodes Scholarships (for students from certain countries wanting to study at Oxford).
+Whether you are from Guernsey or Ghana or anywhere else in between, check out if there are any bursaries from your government or benevolent organisations offering scholarships specifically to students from your country.

 Scholarships by ethnic group